D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 Version info:

 v4.7
-- Compatibility updates:
 - Fixed Denial/Revitalizer abilities if installed after SCS/ToF revisions to 'cure wounds' spells.
+	- This mod can be installed before or after the spell components of these mods.
 - IWDEE: item files no longer have description images (fixes visual glitch with Infinity UI++).
+- Standardized and reworked internally how armor restrictions are handled for kits.
+- Improved installer speed.
+- Updated ADD_KIT_EX to v0.6.2.
+-

 v4.6
 - Fixed abilities for imported multiclass kits (BG2/ToB/SoD):